So-Jung/LG-instance-segmentation-hackathon/README.md

 # LG Particle Instance Segmentation Hakathon

-The major task is **"_instance segmentation_"** to detect the outline of floating particles in a fluid using a dataset.
+The major task of this hakathos is **"_instance segmentation_"** to detect the outline of floating particles in a fluid using a dataset.
 Instance segmentation is one of the major types of image segmentation.
 Image segmentation is the process of dividing an image into different regions based on the charactersitics of pixels to identify objects or boundaries to simplify an image and more efficiently analyze it.

 __Image Segmentaion__